dushoff/notebook/statstrength.md

 ![A sketched graph showing negative/zero/positive, two "strength cutoffs", and a confidence interval spanning both the negative and the positive cutoff](statstrength_figs/case-5.png)

+If you include the location of a point estimate, I think there are 13 different cases to consider good language for.